A look at the potential benefits of brewer’s yeast, particularly as a treatment for high cholesterol.

-Brewer’s yeast is safe for most people, and may provide some medical benefits, including a reduction in cholesterol.
+Brewer’s yeast is safe for most people, and may provide some medical benefits, including a possible reduction in cholesterol.
 After checking with your doctor, you may want to consider adding it to your daily cholesterol reduction regimen to see how it works for you.
 Keep in mind that the taste and smell are not for everyone.